ibm-cloud-docs/watson-assistant/action-conditions.md

 1. Select the operator representing the test you want to perform on the variable (for example, `is` or `is not`).
 The available operators for a particular value depend upon its data type.
 For more information, see [Operators](#action-conditions-operators).

 1. Select the value you want to evaluate the condition against.
 The values available depend upon the type of value you are testing.
-For example, an variable containing an options response can be tested against any of the defined options, and a date value can be tested against any date.
+For example, a variable containing an options response can be tested against any of the defined options, and a date value can be tested against any date.

    ![Conditions](images/action-conditions-editor.png){: caption="Conditions" caption-side="bottom"}